robertjf/Umbraco4Docs/Add-ons/UmbracoCourier/CommonIssues.md

 *Solution:* Uninstall courier, and reinstall 2.7.8.14 from nightly: http://nightly.umbraco.org/UmbracoCourier/2.7.8/nightly%20builds/

-###Latest changes arent deployet / courier cant detect changes
+###Latest changes arent deployed / courier can't detect changes
 *Caused by:* When changes are made, courier stores a serialized copy in its cache folder, in some cases, it cannot update the filem due to permissions or locks